Generation of structure-guided pMHC-I libraries using Diffusion Models: Results

 \subsection{Performance on Random-Sampled Peptides}

 To evaluate predictor specificity, we tested their ability to discriminate randomly sampled peptides from experimentally validated peptides with strong binding.
-Most predictors indeed assigned high scores to random peptides, achieving desirable AUROCs ranging from 0.86 (HLApollo) - 1.00 (NetMHCpan).
+Most predictors correctly assigned low binding scores to random peptides, achieving AUROCs from 0.88–1.00.
 These results confirm that predictors are robustly specific, effectively distinguishing random peptides from biologically plausible sequences.